11 Open Marriage Rules For Shifting From Monogamy To A Non-Monogamous Lifestyle

 Frequently asked questions (FAQ)

-Is an open marriage healthy?
+Is an open marriage or open relationship healthy?

 Open marriages can be healthy or unhealthy depending on the relationship and individuals involved.
 If there is a foundation of open and honest communication around each individual’s needs and emotions, and both people are comfortable with the arrangement, it can be a positive experience.
 But if there are issues around communication, trust, honesty, boundaries, or respect, among other things, it may be an unhealthy arrangement.
 The experience can vary widely from one couple to the next.